snowplow/documentation/docs/understanding-your-pipeline/schemas/index.md

 - **“vendor”** - This usually refers to the company who has authored the schema.
 Most times this will be your company’s name.
 This could also be for organizing schemas from different groups in your organization if you have multiple teams working on different events and contexts (e.g. com.acme.android, com.acme.marketing).
 Snowplow uses the reversed company internet domain for vendor names (e.g. com.snowplowanalytics).
 - **“name”** - This is the name you want to give your schema.
 Much like the description above, this is a good chance to help others like data analysts who might be consuming this data know exactly what your schema is meant to capture.
 - **“format”** - This field simply states the format of the schema which will always be `jsonschema`.
-- **“version”** - Snowplow allows you to [increment versions of a schema](/docs/understanding-tracking-design/versioning-your-data-structures/index.md) as your tracking needs evolve and this argument stores the current version.
+- **“version”** - Snowplow allows you to [increment versions of a schema](/docs/understanding-tracking-design/versioning-your-data-structures/index.md) as your tracking needs to evolve and this argument stores the current version.

-After the self section the remainder of the schema is where you will begin describing the event or context fields that you will be collecting.
+After the self section, the remainder of the schema is where you will begin describing the event or context fields that you will be collecting.

 **“type”** - Type should always be set as `object`.